-It is a debate that has raged on for years - which smart AI is the best in the industry?
-The contenders include among others, Google’s Assistant, and Amazon’s Alexa.
+The debate has raged on for years: Which smart AI assistant is the best in the industry?
+The contenders include, among others, Google's Assistant and Amazon's Alexa.
 They share standard functionality and building principles.
-Yet, they differ in the ecosystems they are built to thrive in, and the scope of their outreach to serve users.
+Yet, they differ in the ecosystems where they are built to thrive and in the scope of their outreach to serve users.

 Virtual assistants are becoming increasingly popular among people of all ages.
-Honed by the AI software, these assistants are capable of accomplishing a huge set of tasks.
+Honed by AI software, these assistants can accomplish a huge set of tasks.
 Want to make a call to your mother?
-No problem, just tell your assistant to do it for you when you drive your vehicle.
+That is no problem; just tell ask assistant to do it for you when you drive your vehicle.
 Want to order Groceries?
-Tour assistant will do that too.
-There are a handful of tasks that AI powered assistants cannot do today.
+Your tour assistant will do that, too.
+There are a handful of tasks that AI-powered assistants cannot do today.

-Smart assistants who can process natural language and return relevant information to the searcher in milliseconds are the future of personalized computing, and searches.
-This comparison blog aims to help users choose between two of the most popular digital assistants in the market - Google Assistant and Alexa.
+Smart assistants that process natural language and return relevant information to the users in milliseconds represent the future of personalized computing and searches.
+This comparison blog aims to help users choose between Google Assistant and Alexa, two of the most popular digital assistants on the market.

-GoodFirms looks to uncover their features and benefits to help you choose your assistant and maximize your productivity.
+Goodfirms looks to uncover their features and benefits to help you choose your AI assistant and maximize your productivity.

 Quick Introduction to Alexa

-Alexa originated in Amazon’s highly technology-oriented Amazon Lab126, founded by Gregg Zehr, in 2007, which was originally primed to release hardware for Amazon.
+Alexa originated in Amazon's highly technology-oriented Amazon Lab126, founded by Gregg Zehr in 2004.
+The lab was originally primed to release hardware for Amazon.

-After the launch of the highly successful Kindle book-reader in 2007, the focus shifted to developing devices that users could interact with via voice to accomplish tasks.
+After the launch of the highly successful Kindle e-reader in 2007, the focus shifted to developing devices that users could interact with via voice to accomplish tasks.
 These devices would house software capable of understanding and executing voice commands.
-After years of research and prototypes, Amazon finally launched the connected home device Echo with the Alexa Digital Voice Assistant.
+After years of research and prototypes, Amazon finally launched the connected home device , the Echo, powered by the Alexa digital voice assistant.

-Introduced in late 2014, Alexa and its supported devices have sold over 100 million in number as of 2020.
+Introduced in late 2014, Alexa and its supported devices have sold over 100 million unit 2020.
 It is expected to double in sales by the end of the year.
-With access to Alexa Voice Services (AVS), the real powerhouse behind the voice assistant’s expertise, software developers have sought to expand the capabilities and functionalities of Alexa.
-They have so far equipped it with over 50,000 unique skills and counting.
+In 2025, Alexa can integrate with more than 500 million devices worldwide, making it one of the most widely adopted voice assistants.
+With access to Alexa Voice Services (AVS), the absolute powerhouse behind the voice assistant's expertise, software developers have sought to expand Alexa's capabilities and functionalities.
+They have so far equipped it with over 160,000 unique skills as of 2025.
 The digital assistant is also remarkably quick - it has a latency of just 1.5 seconds between receiving a command or query and replying.

 Source - Amazon Developers